aleffaso/ApiREST_Postman/readme.md

-# Claviculario project
+# API REST Using Postman for test

-The main idea is build an embbeded system to provide a 'Key Bank Access'.
-Building the hardware and software, the project brings the technology to guarantee the user access and get the key from the box.
+The main idea is to buildan API REST to get know how APIs work in general.
+On this project there was no need to use a database.

 ## Software